Miguel Rojas Preview, Player Props: Dodgers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 14th in the league with a collective 8.8 strikeouts per nine innings.
+- The Red Sox pitching staff is 13th in the league with a collective 8.9 strikeouts per nine innings.

-- The Red Sox have a 4.34 team ERA that ranks 18th among all MLB pitching staffs.
+- The Red Sox's 4.36 team ERA ranks 18th across all league pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.